Socio-spatial Transformations in German-Polish "Interstices“. Practices of Debordering and Rebordering (De-Re-Bord)

 Duration: 05/2018 - 12/2020

-In this project researchers from the IRS department “Dynamics of Communication, Knowledge and Spatial Development” and the Adam Mickiewicz University in Poznań investigate socio-spatial transformation processes on either side of the German-Polish border, from its opening in 2007 until 2019.
-The research interest is focused on the question of how debordering, rebordering, and possibly also “interstices” can be systematised.
+In this project researchers from the IRS department “Dynamics of Communication, Knowledge and Spatial Development” and the Adam Mickiewicz University in Poznań investigated socio-spatial transformation processes on either side of the German-Polish border, from its opening in 2007 until 2019.
+The research interest was focused on the question of how debordering, rebordering, and possibly also “interstices” can be systematised.

-The empirical question is thus: Which socio-spatial transformation processes can be observed, and how might debordering, rebordering, and possible instances of the construction of “interstices” be systematised?
-The question will be answered by focusing on local discourses, on space-related knowledge and on practices both of residents and of local actors..
-Regarding the practices, and this is an innovative aspect for border studies, mobility patterns as well as materialities of debordering and rebordering will be examined.
-For a detailed analysis of these processes, aspects of mobility and materiality will be visualised through such methods as video-walkings, hybrid maps, and sociological films.
+The empirical question was accordingly: Which socio-spatial transformation processes can be observed, and how might debordering, rebordering, and possible instances of the construction of “interstices” be systematised?
+The answers of these question were worked out by focusing on local discourses, on space-related knowledge and on practices both of residents and of local actors.
+Regarding the practices, and this is an innovative aspect for border studies, mobility patterns as well as materialities of debordering and rebordering were explored.
+For a detailed analys of these processes, aspects of mobility and materiality were visualised through such methods as video-walkings, hybrid maps, and sociological films.

-The theoretical interest of the project lies in the issue of how the empirical findings on socio-spatial transformation processes can be conceptualised.
-Of particularly use here is communicative constructivism, with its implications for spatial theory, actor-network theory, and conceptual approaches to mobility.
-Another central question is how the spatio-temporal processes of transformation can be described.
-In this context, theoretical work on border regions should see itself advanced.
+The theoretical interest of the project focused on the question of how the empirical findings on socio-spatial transformation processes can be conceptualized.
+Communicative constructivism with its implications for spatial theory, actor-network theory and conceptual approaches to mobility were of particular use here.
+Another central question was how the spatio-temporal processes of transformation can be described.
+In this context, theoretical work on border regions was further developed.

 Photo: © Sergei Gussev/flickr.com